The Ultimate Guide to Year-End Giving

 People who donate to charities are bombarded with communications and calls to action all throughout December.
 If your message suddenly disappears from the mix, you’ll be quickly forgotten about and your numbers will start to fall.

-For example, schedule emails to go out once a week from mid-November until December 31 or a series of social media posts that run for the entire duration of the campaign.
+For example, schedule emails to go out once a week from mid-November until December 31.
+You can also set up a series of social media posts that run for the entire duration of the campaign.

 5. Share Your Progress

-A great way to stay in touch and keep people engaged is to send progress-based communications.
+A great way to keep people engaged is to send progress-based communications.
 For example, let your audience know every time you reach a milestone like 25% or 50% raised towards your goal.

 This will remind people that you still need their help, but won’t come across as yet another ask for donations.

-Be sure to also include a fundraising thermometer on your website and share it on social media so that your supporters can see the progress, cheer you on, and share the campaign with their own networks.
+Be sure to also include a fundraising thermometer on your website and share it on social media!
+That way, your supporters can see the progress, cheer you on and share the campaign with their own networks.

 Wrapping Your Year-End Campaign